swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-verification.md

 - `response_mode` MUST be direct_post.jwt

 ### 5.5 Using scope Parameter to Request Presentations
-`scope` parameter MUST be supported.
+`scope` parameter MUST be supported.<br>
 When `scope` parameter is set, an object in the `verifier_info` MUST contain the scope with the DCQL query.

 ### 5.8. aud of a Request Object
-As the verifier cannot identify the wallet any further before preparing the Request Object, only Static Discovery metadata is used.
+As the verifier cannot identify the wallet any further before preparing the Request Object, only Static Discovery metadata is used.<br>
 The aud claim of the signed Request Object MUST be "https://self-issued.me/v2",

 ### 5.9.
 Client Identifier Prefix and Verifier Metadata Management
 #### 5.9.2.
 Fallback
-Fallback when no / an unknown Client Identifier Prefix is present MUST be intepreted as `decentralized_identifier`
+Fallback when no / an unknown Client Identifier Prefix is present MUST be intepreted as `decentralized_identifier`.

 #### 5.9.3.
 Defined Client Identifier Prefixes
-Client Identifier Prefix `decentralized_identifier` MUST be supported and SHOULD be used.
+Client Identifier Prefix `decentralized_identifier` MUST be supported and SHOULD be used.<br>

-Example: `decentralized_identifier:did:webvh:.....`
+Example: `decentralized_identifier:did:webvh:.....`<br>

-?? state?
-(Warnung) Change since discussion - Remove statement about other client identifier prefixes: Any other Client Identifier Prefix is NOT be supported.

 Client Identifier Prefix `verifier_attestation` MUST be supported and SHOULD be used for proximity use cases.